 Keeping Warm This Winter for Less

-Britain is facing up to one of its harshest winters in decades, with temperatures predicted to plunge nationwide for the start of 2020.
+Britain is facing up to one of its harshest winters in decades, with temperatures predicted to plunge nationwide.
 With falling temperatures inevitably come rising energy bills.
 Read on for our advice on the steps you can take to staying warm without your costs spiraling out of control during this winter’s cold snap.

 High energy bills?
 Call Selectra — Find out if you could pay less.

 Our Energy Team can sign you up to one of our partners’ tariffs fast.

 Temperatures this winter will be relatively mild, compared to recent cold snaps, such as the infamous ‘Beast from the East’, which saw temperatures fall to -14 degrees celsius in some parts of the country and led to the deaths of seventeen people nationwide.

 However, this doesn't mean you shouldn't be taking precautions.
 With falling seasonal temperatures come increased risks, particularly for the young and elderly, and those with a weak immune system.
 Seasonal viruses such as colds, flu, chest infections and pneumonia are all much more common in the winter, with the winter weather putting more pressure on our hearts and circulatory systems as the body temperature drops.

 For elderly people, exposure to a cold environment for a long time can lead to blood thickening and a rise in blood pressure, increasing the likelihood of hypothermia, heart attack or stroke during the winter months.

 It may seem obvious, but wrapping up well is key to keeping warm when you’re on the move.
 Bundle up in layers with a hat, gloves, a scarf and wool socks that will help you keep out the chill.
 Thermal clothing made of materials such as cotton or fleece will keep you warmest when it’s cold outside.